Myrmidonut/fcc_frontend_pomodoro_clock/README.md

 The site is build in React utilizing Create-React-App.

-This project is part of freeCodeCamps Frontend certificate.
+This project is part of freeCodeCamps Frontend Libraries certificate.

 ## Project Requirements
 * There is an element with id="break-label" that contains a string (e.g. "Break Length").